Loving Strangers in the City

 I think that the persons thereof are mine, that I alone understand them and love them.

-I have rejected nothing you offer’d me,
+I have rejected nothing you offer’d me, I do not condemn anything,

 To make me glutted, enrich’d of soul, you give me forever faces,

-Faces and faces and faces:
+Faces and faces and faces—

 Faces of friendship, precision, caution, suavity, ideality,